hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### HTTP Clients

-Using the standard Apache one.
+Using the standard Apache Commons one.
 Open to better alternatives.

 * [Apache HTTP Client](http://hc.apache.org/httpclient-3.x/) - Using this one.
 Sorely lacking a wrapper.

 ### Web Frameworks

-A lot of the web frameworks are based off of a [common interface which is the Java Servlet API]http://en.wikipedia.org/wiki/Java_Servlet.
+A lot of the web frameworks are based off of a [common interface which is the Java Servlet API](http://en.wikipedia.org/wiki/Java_Servlet.
 Think of it as kind of like [OWIN](http://owin.org/).

 Applications can then be hosted on [GlassFish](https://glassfish.java.net/), [Jetty](http://www.eclipse.org/jetty/), [Apache TomCat](http://tomcat.apache.org/).